Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Chronic Pain Prevalence

 About one-third of UK adults are affected by chronic pain, with up to 15% reporting pain severe enough to impair daily functioning.
+This widespread condition significantly impacts individuals' quality of life, often leading to reduced mobility, sleep disturbances, and increased rates of anxiety and depression.

 Shifting Treatment Approaches